-Marcelline Amelia Garvis (1910-2001) was a registered nurse and an early flight attendant for United Air Lines.
+Marcelline Amelia Garvis (1910--2001) was a registered nurse and an early flight attendant for United Air Lines.
 Garvis graduated from Cook County School of Nursing in Chicago, Illinois in 1933 and was selected as a flight attendant for United Air Lines in 1934.
 During her time with United, Ms. Garvis was frequently selected for public appearances and promotional work including being interviewed and/or photographed for numerous news pieces.
 Garvis also frequently did speaking engagements, including serving along with other flight attendants as featured speakers at the closing banquet of the First National Aircraft Production meeting (held in Los Angeles in 1936 by the Society of Automotive Engineers along with the Aeronautical Chamber of Commerce and the Air Transport Association of America).
-Garvis also presented at a symposium on employer-employee relations sponsored by the Business and Professional Women's Club in Alameda, California in 1938 and staffed a booth at the 1939-40 New York World's Fair.
+Garvis also presented at a symposium on employer-employee relations sponsored by the Business and Professional Women's Club in Alameda, California in 1938 and staffed a booth at the 1939--40 Golden Gate International Exposition, a World's Fair celebration held in San Francisco, California.
 Garvis left United Air Lines in 1940 to marry.

 Arranged, described, and encoded by Jessamyn Lloyd, 2019.

 Circa 1939 to 1940

 Kevin Dowling, Gift, 2019, NASM.2019.0053.

 This collection consists of one 8 x 10 inch humorously posed photograph of United Air Lines flight attendants Marcelline Amelia Garvis and Ruby Reykalin, as well as three additional photographs and two undated news clippings relating to Garvis.